mauvm/logotome/README.md

 ### To Do

-1. Determine programming language;
-2. Collaborators can also provide part of this functionality (test if a new collaborator can edit the collaborators);
+1. Collaborators can also provide part of this functionality (test if a new collaborator can edit the collaborators);
-3. Handle requirements:
+2. Handle requirements:

 		- Webhook (especially request authentication)
 		- Github API access

-4. Develop MWE;
+3. Develop MWE;
-5. Apply Logotome to this repository;
+4. Apply Logotome to this repository;
-6. Find contributers (post on HN?).
+5. Find contributers (post on HN?).